Foreign Exchange and Interest Rates A - Z

 Changing the source and times/dates for fixing has no financial impact long term, not for the bank nor the customer.

-The reference rate is set neutrally (DNB has no influence over it).
-The customer can check the interest rate every day, and also download lists of historical rates.
-Besides, the rate is more stable over time.
+The reference rate is set neutrally (DNB has no effect on it).
+The customers may look up this interest rate daily, as well as extract lists of historical interest rates.
+The reference rate will be more stable over time.

 USD: https://www.federalreserve.gov/monetarypolicy/openmarket.htm